Pipeline Architecture

 |---|---|

-customer-input/pdf/ | Source customer PDFs (source-only; never analysed downstream). |
+configured customer input folder | Source customer PDFs (source-only; never analysed downstream). |

-customer-input/markdown-manual/ | Manually corrected Markdown. |
+configured customer input folder | Manually corrected Markdown. |

 converted/markdown*/ | Markdown produced from the PDFs. |